fxm90/dev-notes/README.md

 By extending `Notification.Name` we make sure our notification names are unique.

 **Notice:** The object parameter should always contain the object, that is triggering the notification.
-If you need to pass custom data, you can use the `userInfo` parameter.
+If you need to pass custom data, use the `userInfo` parameter.

 ## #20 - Override `UIStatusBarStyle` the elegant way